frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

 bad form.
 The perspective of the author is that the complete compartmentalization of code related to logical states is tremendously simpler from an organizational perspective and the benefits vastly outweigh any other concerns.
-This approach also provides the infrastructure to build far more sophisticated mechanisms for state machine architectures than would be reasonably possible without this approach.
+This approach also provides the infrastructure to build far more sophisticated mechanisms for state machine architectures than would be likely possible without this approach.

 Conclusion